syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 {% endhighlight %}
 {% endtabs %}

-Here, MiddleName and LastName fields are generated at runtime after clicking more field button.
+Here, the MiddleName and LastName fields are generated at runtime after clicking the more field button.

 ![](SfDataForm_images/MoreFieldsAdd.png)

-`GroupName` field is displayed initially in DataForm.
-If you want to remove it at runtime, you need to set refreshLayout flag as true and pass argument as true in[RefreshLayout](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.SfDataForm~RefreshLayout.html) method.
+The`GroupName` field is displayed initially in the data form.
+If you want to remove it at runtime, you should set refreshLayout flag to true and pass the argument as true in[RefreshLayout](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.SfDataForm~RefreshLayout.html) method.
 It triggers `AutoGeneratingDataFormItem` event for all the fields where you can cancel `GroupName’ field item generation.

 {% tabs %}
 {% highlight c# %}